 In January 2003, the Company began participating in the Trust, a qualified multi-employer defined benefit pension plan sponsored by the United Steelworkers.
 Prior to that time, the Company had not provided any form of qualified or nonqualified defined benefit retirement benefits to employees, including the executive officers.
 For each year of participation in the Trust, the participant is entitled to receive an annual life annuity upon retirement at or following age 65 based on the Company contribution and the benefit rate determined by the Trust administrator.
 The Company is obligated to make a monthly contribution to the Trust on behalf of each participant.
 The standard form of distribution under the Trust consists of a single life annuity for unmarried participants and a joint and 50% survivor annuity for married participants.
+The Company ceased participation in the Trust as of August 2008 and rejoined in October 2008.

-Employment Agreements with Executive Officers
+Employment Agreements with Executive Officers and Employee Directors